fcadusims-droid/KESTLER-REPO/the_war_that_eats_its_tail_worldbuilding.md

 It is whether they can remain a family after hunger, fear, shame, exhaustion, and war have taught them to misunderstand one another.

 The war outside them is mirrored by the war inside them: collapsing lines, broken signals, shifting loyalties, bodies mistaken for enemies, voices swallowed by smoke, and a child who learns that not every truth can be delivered without killing something.

+The novel should not be told by a neutral, omniscient voice looking safely back at the children.
+It should be told through the damaged object that outlives them: the Ashford diary.
+The reader should feel less like a spectator watching a tragedy from outside and more like someone holding the pages the war failed to destroy.

+This makes the form part of the moral wound.
+The story is not only about three children who cannot be understood in time.
+It is also a book assembled from the only place where they were ever fully allowed to exist together.

 ---